jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

-To demonstrate the potential of this technology in addressing complex challenges and driving innovation, here are some examples to show how weve chosen to use LLMs internally to improve security and efficiency in various areas of our operations:
+To demonstrate the potential of this technology in addressing complex challenges and driving innovation, here are some examples to show how we’ve chosen to use LLMs internally to improve security and efficiency in various areas of our operations:
 Intelligent reports